-The university has defined Academic Regulations to guide students, faculty, and advisors.
+The university's Academic Regulations guide students, faculty, and advisors.
 Refer to these regulations often.
-Here we address some of regulations we regularly receive questions about, but this does not address every academic regulation.
+Here we address some of the regulations we regularly receive questions about.

 When in doubt, refer to the Academic Regulations to determine if there are existing rules to help guide you.